One Day is Not Enough to Visit Suwon…

-I took another quick look at the map and learned that the fortress has strategic points of bastion where soldiers could fire arrows, guns and cannons at invading armies.
+I took another quick look at the map and learned that the fortress have strategically placed bastion where soldiers could fire arrows, guns and cannons at pesky invading armies.
 There is no mistake.
 Suwon was once protected by a mighty formidable fortress.

 There are also many pavillions overlooking the city.
 I can just imagine Korean royalty hanging out and enjoying a landscape of a countryside once full of farms and forests miles away as far as the eye could see.

-I can walk through the neighborhoods of South Korea all day and and enjoy myself.
+I can easily walk through the neighborhoods of South Korea all day long and enjoy myself.
 There are many residential buildings, houses and small apartment buildings.
 I would love to live inside a fortress!

 It took me about 15 minutes to walk from Dongichi Bastion located on the east end of the wall to the large open grounds of Hwaseong Temporary Palace.

 A fortress is built to protect a place and someone.
 In this case it was protecting the Hwaseong Temporary Palace completed in 1796 by the order of the 22nd King of the Joseon Dynasty, King Jeong-jo.
 And he built it for his father the Crown Prince Jangheon where he was laid to rest.
 That’s a tough one to beat.
 I once bought my dad a tobacco pipe.

 Sadly, through time and especially through the Korean war the Hwaseong Temporary Palace fell into disrepair.
 Until work was done in 1975 to restore the palace grounds.
 In December 1997 it was listed on the UNESCO world cultural heritage and it deserves that honor.